Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/design-tips-to-improve-your-shopify-store.md

 ### Use high quality images

-Using high quality images can improve the impression your brand and products have on your ptoential consumers.
+Using high quality images can improve the impression your brand and products have on your potential consumers.

-This means uploading high resolution photos as product images, ensuring all banners are high quality as well as icons throughout your store.
+This means uploading high resolution photos as product images, ensuring all banners are high-quality as well as icons throughout your store.

 ### Wrapping up